2021 Serbian local elections: Negotin

-On 4 September, the Serbian Progressive Party and Socialist Party of Serbia submitted a common list for the election with Vladimir Veličković, an SNS commissioner in Negotin, as the ballot carrier.
-The Serbian Radical Party submitted their ballot on 19 September, and on the same day the Election Commission accepted it.
-Vuk Jeremić, the leader of the People's Party (NS), a centre-right opposition party, announced on 15 September that his party will be participating the upcoming local election in Negotin, after boycotting previous local and nation-wide elections since 2020.
-Jeremić also stated that the decision wasn't made easy and that the upcoming election will be an "experiment" regarding the electoral condition.
+On 4 September, SNS and SPS submitted a common list for the election with Vladimir Veličković, an SNS commissioner in Negotin, as the ballot carrier.
+SRS submitted their ballot on 19 September, and on the same day the Election Commission accepted it.
+Vuk Jeremić, the leader of the People's Party (Narodna), announced on 15 September that his party will be participating the upcoming local election in Negotin, after boycotting previous local and nationwide elections since 2020.
+Jeremić also stated that "the decision wasn't made easy" and that the upcoming election will be an "experiment" regarding the electoral conditions.
 On 22 September, they submitted their list, with Krsta Stanković Njenulović as the ballot carrier.
 Boris Tadić, the leader of the Social Democratic Party, criticised this move by comparing this situation to when his party was declared "traitorous" because it violated the boycott decision in 2020.
-The National Democratic Alternative submitted their list on 24 September, six days after they began their electoral campaign.
-The Party of United Pensioners of Serbia, formally submitted their ballot list on 18 September, although they weren't able to qualify because 245 signatures were missing.
+NADA submitted their list on 24 September, six days after they began their electoral campaign.
+PUPS formally submitted their ballot list on 18 September, although they weren't able to qualify because 245 signatures were missing.
 In late September, the Alliance 90/Greens of Serbia submitted their ballot.
 Their election list, together with Healthy Serbia's list, was accepted on 1 October.
 In total, six lists participated in the election.

 In the Municipality of Negotin, there were 37,313 eligible citizens to vote in the local election.
-The Election Commission reported that the turnout was 39%, and the list headed by the Serbian Progressive Party won 38 seats and followed by them, the People's Party won 6 seats and the Alliance 90/Greens of Serbia won one seat.
+The Election Commission reported that the turnout was 39%, and the list headed by SNS won 38 seats and followed by them, Narodna won 6 seats and the Alliance 90/Greens of Serbia won one seat.

-Physical attacks towards opposition activists took place during voting, while the People's Party claimed that the "SNS stole about 20% of votes and gave it away to lists that didn't manage to pass the electoral threshold", and that they will file complaints as soon as possible.
+Physical attacks towards opposition activists took place during voting, while Narodna alleged that the "SNS stole about 20% of votes and gave it away to lists that didn't manage to pass the electoral threshold", and that they will file complaints as soon as possible.
 On 20 October, the Election Commission announced that they rejected the objections.
 POKS and SPS have both stated that they are satisfied with their results.

 Aftermath

-The Serbian Progressive Party won a majority of seats in four municipalities, except Preševo, where they only won two seats.
+SNS won the most amount of seats in all municipalities, except Preševo, where they only won two seats.
 One of the major opposition candidates in Zaječar was Nenad Ristović who placed third in the 2017 Zaječar local election.
 After the 2021 election, Ristović pledged again to not cooperate with SNS.
-SNS managed to form a government with SPS, and Ničić was successfully re-elected as mayor in May 2021.
-SNS managed to form governments in Kosjerić, Mionica and Negotin.
-In November 2021, it was found out that government of Zaječar did not adopt anti-corruption plans.
+However, Ristović was later featured on the SNS list for the 2022 parliamentary election.
+Ničić was successfully re-elected as mayor in May 2021.
+SNS successfully formed local governments in Kosjerić, Mionica and Negotin.